wlillisdev/tasty_tipples/README.md

   - Django allauth combined with Django’s LoginRequiredMixin and UserPassesTestMixin were used to ensure only signed in users can edit or detele post.

-# GDPR
+# GDPR (General Data Protection Regulation)
 - Tasty Tipples has a Privacy Policy that users can access from the footer.
-The purpose of this privacy policy is to inform users about how their data is being collected and processed.
+The purpose of this privacy policy is to inform users about how their data is being collected and used.
+- This website does use cookies to collect data so dose not require the user to accecpt or reject cookies.
 - View [Privacy Policy](https://tasty-tipples.herokuapp.com/privacy/)